-Each Round during the Super Rugby Pacific season, we'll be providing an SKG Fitness Update on a player rehabilitating from injury.
-This week, we catch up on how Angus Wagner is tracking.
+Each week during the Super Rugby Pacific season, we'll be providing an SKG Fitness Update.
+This week, we get you up to speed with Byrnad Stander's injury.

 Brynard injured his right eye socket whilst playing against the Highlanders in Dunedin in Round 13.
 He collided heads with team-mate Bayley Kuenzle when attempting to make a try-saving tackle.

 Brynard had a CT scan at Dunedin Hospital after the match which showed a fracture in his zygomatic (cheek) bone and floor of his orbit (eye socket).